 Day 14 | Fly Back Home

-Check out and transfer to Athens airport for your flight back home. 🙂
+Check out and transfer to the Athens airport for your flight back home. 🙂

 Final Thoughts